-3.1.
-It is the responsibility of the applicants to have ethical committee approval for the planned clinical trial.
-This should ideally be in place at the time of funding being awarded.

-3.2.
-Approvals must be received, and copies provided to FightMND upon request, prior to the clinical trial commencing.
+- 3.1.
+It is the responsibility of the applicants to have ethical committee approval for the planned research.
+This should ideally be in place at the time of funding being awarded. - 3.2.
+Approvals must be received, and copies provided to FightMND upon request, prior to the research commencing.